Don’t we all love candles? By lighting a few candles, you can bring a cozy atmosphere to any boring room.

-The beeswax you buy in the store has normally been melted and filtered several times.
-They are either sold as blocks, slabs or pastilles that can be melted into candles.
-Sometimes you can also find sheets of beeswax that can be made into candles without any heating.
+You can normally find beeswax in the store as blocks, slabs or pastilles that can be melted into candles.
+Sometimes you can also find sheets of beeswax that can be rolled into a candle without any heating.

 Beeswax is pretty soft and has a high melting point compared to other candle waxes.
 Overall, beeswax is great for making candles but it is also a bit more expensive than other types of candle wax.

-The melting point of soy candle wax depends on the exact processing method and the blend.
+The melting point of soy candle wax depends on the exact processing method and the combination of oils.
 Normally the temperature is indicated somewhere on the package.

-Candles made from soy wax are a good alternative to the synthetic wax derived from petroleum for people that prefer natural candles but can’t afford the more expensive beeswax for candle making.
+Candles made from soy wax are a good alternative to the paraffin wax derived from petroleum.
+Especially for people that prefer natural candles but can’t afford the more expensive beeswax.

 Compared to paraffin wax, soy wax is pretty soft and less transparent.
 Moreover, soy wax candles last a lot longer since they burn slowly.

 Palm wax is similar to soy wax in that they are both made out of natural oils.
-Although most of the worldwide production of palm oil is used in the food industry, a small amount is kept separate every year for us candle making enthusiasts.
+Although most of the worldwide production of palm oil is used in the food industry, a small amount is used for candle making.

 The palm wax is relatively brittle and burns very bright compared to other types of candle wax.
-You can clearly see this in candles made out of 100% palm oil since they display a crystalline or feathered pattern.
+You can see this the best in candles made out of 100% palm oil, since they display a crystalline or feathered pattern.